Whoever said Wi-Fi was just the remit of tech nerds and IT boffins, think again. A comedic creative phenomenon is sweeping the wireless waves.

 It’s time to up your Wi-Fi game – ditch the dull digit chains and express yourself with a cool LAN – private number plates are so passée!

 Thanks for reading.
-While you’re here, why not find out a bit more about our new plug and play way of Wi-Fi monitoring – prices start from as low as $10 a month.
+While you’re here, why not find out a bit more about our remote internet performance monitoring solutions – prices start from as low as $10 a month.